Facial Image Deformation Based on Landmark Detection: Introduction

 \section{Introduction}

 Image deformation, as one of the most popular topics in the area of computer vision and image processing, has been discussed for many years.
-Recently, the emergence of artificial intelligence has enabled new techniques in image deformation, and has achieved impressive achievements especially in some specific scenarios.
+Recently, the emergence of artificial intelligence has enabled new techniques in image deformation and has achieved impressive achievements, especially in some specific scenarios.
 The deformation aimed for faces is one of the most popular areas in academe as well as industry.
-With more and more people pursuing beauty, verisimilar deformed facial images and an automatic process to generate these images are required to meet these people's need.
+With more and more people pursuing beauty, verisimilar deformed facial images and an automatic process to generate these images are required to meet these people's needs.
 Accurate deformation methods are continuously in great demand.
-Before the emergence of artificial intelligence, common manipulations (e.g. expansion, shrinking and blurring) on facial features have no differences with that on other objects.
-This is because those manipulations omit special characters of facial features.
-Machine learning methods are able to extract facial landmarks from facial images, providing possibilities of warping based on these landmarks, thereby providing more accurate results and making the warped image more authentic.
+Before the emergence of artificial intelligence, common manipulations (e.g. expansion, shrinking, and blurring) on facial features have no differences from that on other objects.
+This is because those manipulations omit special characteristics of facial features.
+Deep learning methods can extract facial landmarks from facial images, which provides possibilities of warping based on these landmarks.
+With these landmarks, we can produce more accurate results and make the warped image more authentic.
 There are amounts of techniques in operating deformations onto facial images and the fundamental operation is image warping, especially

 warping with control points.